gpratte/texastoc-v4-integration-testing/README.md

 To see the code for a branch compare the branch to the previous branch.

-## Current Branch: 01-move-player-integration-tests-to-juni
+## Current Branch: 02-remove-current-season-and-game
+Removed the endpoints to get the current season and get the current game.
+Now have to get them by Id.

-Refactored the settings and player integration tests to be JUnit tests.
+Refactored all the remaining cucumber tests to JUnit.

-Turned out nicely because a test in JUnit was a scenrio in the cucumber feature file.
-For example a test now looks like

-<pre>  @Test
-  public void createMultipleAndGet() throws Exception {
-    newPlayer();
-    anotherNewPlayer();
-    getPlayers();
-    thePlayersMatch();
-  }</pre>